 In collaboration with IKEA and high-quality domestic and international tenants, Livat Shanghai will deepen its roots in the local market, creating a place of happiness and belonging for its visitors while bringing new vitality into the region’s commercial development.
 This vision embodies Ingka Centres' commitment to being a vibrant meeting place for the many people, where diverse communities connect, engage, and thrive together.

-(Image - Grand Opening Event: Cindy Speaking)

 Diverse and Innovative Expansion in Shanghai: Creating a Local Meeting Place Experience